typelevel/frameless/docs/FeatureOverview.md

 builder.config("spark.sql.extensions", classOf[FramelessExtension].getName)
 ```

-FramelessExtension injects the LiteralRule optimiser rule which unpacks FramelessLit into a Spark Literal without affecting encoding.
+FramelessExtension injects the LiteralRule optimizer rule which unpacks FramelessLit into a Spark Literal without affecting encoding.
 This can have large performance benefits when enabled via extensions.

 In order to register these on Databricks you must create an appropriate shaded jar, upload it and then register through notebook in the workspace as part of the Databricks classpath e.g.: